juristr/juristr.github.com/_posts/2017-11-15-dynamic-angular-components-for-rendering-html.md

 }
 ```

 You can see that happen if you click the "Mutate data" button in the example.

+**Note:** For performance reasons you should obviously be as cautious as possible when it comes to tricker a change detection cycle.
+In this simple example I just hooked up on the `ngDoCheck()` but you could alternatively also trigger it whenever new values come along from the `DataService`, or at least just trigger the CD cycle for those dynamic components which may be target of an update.

 ## Step 5: Make sure to clean up